 Hiking

 Put together a lunch, snacks, and drinks on Saturday night, and head out to your favorite trail on Sunday morning.
-Lake Conestee is great for small kids and offers some sections of paved trails.
+Lake Conestee is great for small kids and offers paved trails.
 Another option is to head to Yellow Branch Falls in Walhalla for an incredible three-mile hike to a gorgeous waterfall.
 Or go to Table Rock State Park and do the two-mile Carrick Creek Trail for a scenic hike.
-There are so many trails within a couple of hours of Greenville that cater to all levels of skills.
+There are so many trails within a couple of hours of Greenville that cater to all skill levels.

 Here’s a great Hiking Guide we’ve put together to help you.